 In general, you can sue a restaurant for food poisoning if the law and evidence support your personal injury or wrongful death claim.
 If the investigation into your illness finds the specific food item that made you sick, you may also have claims against a grower, food processor and distributor.
 This article will focus on restaurant liability (legal responsibility).

-3. You may have a claim even if you do not know which food you ate at the restaurant made you sick.
-Even if the specific food item responsible for your illness is never determined, you may have a good case against a restaurant, depending on PFGE testing discussed above and epidemiological evidence.
-For example, if 10 people are sickened with E. coli with matching PFGE patterns and those people all ate at the same restaurant during the same time period, that is solid evidence against the restaurant.
-The key is making connections between the people sickened and the restaurant.
+3. Even if the specific food item responsible for your illness is never determined, you may have a lawsuit against a restaurant, depending on the results of genetic testing discussed above and epidemiological evidence.
+For example, if 10 people are sickened with E. coli with matching PFGE patterns and those people all ate at the same restaurant during the same time period, health officials will most likely connect those illnesses with eating at the restaurant.

-3. You can sue a restaurant if your illness is from a sick restaurant employee and not food.
-In many restaurant food poisoning outbreaks, an ill food handler employed by the restaurant transmits the illness either directly to food or to surfaces that come into contact with food.
+4. Some outbreaks of food poisoning are caused by a sick restaurant employee and not food.
+An ill food handler employed by the restaurant can transmit the illness either directly to food or to surfaces that come into contact with food.
 Many menu items can be contaminated with pathogens in this way.
 When this does happen, it means the food handler had a bowel movement and did not wash his or her hands, and that people sickened ate some of that food handlers feces.

-5. If the restaurant was grossly negligent, you may have a punitive damages claim.
+6. If a restaurant was grossly negligent, there may be a punitive damages claim.
 Restaurants are heavily regulated.
-If an investigation into your illness finds that there was a pattern of blatant regulatory violations that directly relate to your illness, you will probably have a punitive damages claim.
-Punitive damages are amounts of money awarded to a food poisoning victim that are given to punish the wrongdoer.
+If an outbreak investigation finds that there was a pattern of blatant regulatory violations, that may be “gross negligence”.
+This is a legal issue, and your attorney will need to present sufficient evidence to prove you deserve punitive damages, which are amounts of money awarded to a food poisoning victim that are given to punish the corporate wrongdoer.
 These amounts are given in addition to amounts for medical expenses, lost income, pain and suffering, emotional distress and other “compensatory damages.”
 Punitive damages can be significantly more than compensatory damages.

 Attorney Fred Pritzker and his Bad Bug Law Team represent food poisoning victims throughout the United States.
 They have won millions for their clients.
 Fred is a nationally known food safety expert and recently spoke at Harvard Law School and Cornell University.